There are 4 classes of professional driver’s licences in Alberta, and each one allows you to drive difference types of vehicles.

 Visit the ID requirements page to find out what types of documents you need.

-It’s recommended, though not mandatory, to take a Driver’s Education course before upgrading to a professional driver’s licence.
+For Class 3 and Class 4, it is recommended, though not mandatory, to take a Driver's Education course before upgrading to a professional driver's licence.

 To upgrade to a professional licence you must: